vivianeflowt/fargs-parser/README.md

-## fargs-parser - simple library to parser function arguments for node.js
+## fargs-parser - simple library to parse function arguments for node.js

 This library was created with the objective of simplifying the creation of functions with different options of parameters